samsung-cnct/k2/CONTRIBUTING.md

 ## Making Changes

-* Create a topic branch from where you want to base your work.
+* Create a topic branch from where you want to base your work
-  * This is usually the master branch.
+  * This is usually the master branch
   * To quickly create a topic branch based on master; `git checkout -b fix/master/my_contribution master`.
 Please avoid working directly on the `master` branch.
-* Make commits of logical units.
+* Make commits of logical units
-* Check for unnecessary whitespace with `git diff --check` before committing.
+* Check for unnecessary whitespace with `git diff --check` before committing
-* Make sure your commit messages are in the proper format.
+* Make sure your commit messages are in the proper format

 ```
     Make the example in CONTRIBUTING imperative and concrete